100-Round Case Gauge FAQs

 Clean it and inspect it carefully for dings in the rim area or debris in the hole.
 There will be tiny variations from one hole to the next, but they should not cause any issues like this.
 We can repair some gauges depending on the nature of the damage.

 If you still have questions, please contact us for assistance.
+We can examine some dummy rounds of your ammunition if needed.

 - What is this "Leade" you mention?